rancher/elemental-docs/versioned_docs/version-1.2/customizing.md

 #### Custom Elemental client configuration file

-[Elemental client](https://github.com/rancher/elemental-cli) `install`, `upgrade` and `reset` commands can be configured with a custom [configuration file](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/) located in the `/elemental` directory.
+[Elemental client](https://github.com/rancher/elemental-toolkit/blob/main/docs/elemental.md) `install`, `upgrade` and `reset` commands can be configured with a [custom configuration file](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/) located by default in `/elemental/config.yaml` or, if you have multiple yaml files, the `/elemental/config.d` directory will be loaded too.

-The `elemental-register` command will also load the Elemental client configuration file located in the `/elemental` directory and/or multiple yaml files inside the `/elemental/config.d` folder.

 A simple example to set hooks location could be: